What is WPC Vinyl Flooring? Top 10 Things to Make You a WPC Expert

 - Zero maintenance.
 All you need is the occasional vacuum and damp mop to keep your WPC looking fabulous.

 - Kiss the phthalates goodbye.
 So long, farewell, auf Wiedersehen, goodbye.
-Our WPC is all phthalate-free.
+Many of our WPC flooring options are phthalate-free.

 Cons of WPC Vinyl Flooring

 - Price.
 This is probably the only downside to WPC vinyl flooring.
 It comes with a lot of bells and whistles and the price can reflect that.
 Although, as more and more companies develop their own WPC lines, we are starting to see WPC flooring prices drop and become more affordable.
 Also, it’s still less expensive than solid hardwood with way less maintenance.